lsst-dm/dmtn-020/index.rst

 .. note::

-   Although it is possible—indeed, encouraged—to set the ``assignee`` field in JIRA to the individual who is expected to carry out the bulk of the work in an epic, this does not provide sufficient granularity for those cases when more than one person will be contributing.
+   Although it is possible—indeed, encouraged—to set the :jira_field:`assignee` field in JIRA to the individual who is expected to carry out the bulk of the work in an epic, this does not provide sufficient granularity for those cases when more than one person will be contributing.

 .. note::